No.242053, Private, Harry BITTEN

 He enlisted in Bury St. Edmunds in 1915 and served less than one year.

-As he died of his wounds behind the lines and his service records have not been found, it is not possible to say where or when he was wounded.
+As he died of wounds at 19 Casualty Clearing Station (Agnez-les-Duisans) and his service records have not been found, it is not possible to say exactly where or when he was wounded.
 The battalion were at Monchy 'enjoying' a quiet spell, but had four men gassed on the 4th.

+That said, an entry on the Great War forum ( thanks Smithy) has "Wounded in action (GSW to Thigh) by Trench Mortar Bomb, Arras Sector 09/11/1917 & DOW at 19th Casualty Clearing Station, Duisans 10/11/1917".
 No explanation has been found for his not having the clasp for his 1914 Star.
 Unlikely that he failed to reach the front in time , so it is more likely that it was not claimed after the war.
-After all, losing four brothers, the family had enough to worry about.
+After all, losing four brothers, the family had enough to worry about, if they even knew what had happened to him.

-The CWGC headstone in Cowlinge commemorating all four brothers photo: Rodney Gibson photo: Rodney Gibson
+photo courtesy his grandson Bernard.
+The CWGC headstone in Cowlinge commemorating all four brothers The plaque on Middlesborough war memorial photo: Rodney Gibson photo: Rodney Gibson

 The CWGC headstone in Cowlinge commemorating all four brothers